Distant Rumors by William Gensburger

 •A Limited Point of View: In the future you are only as valued as your position within the company you work for.
 Where you live, your friends, your income, are all tied to your office level in the building.
 And that is based on a system of ascension.
 Grandy is close to the top, but a few obstacles remain in his path.

-•A Different Kind of Peace: A young woman is torn between her loyalty to her father and life she could have had.
+•A Different Kind of Peace: A young woman is torn between her loyalty to her father and a life she could have had.

 •One Moment in the Sun: Three college friends ponder their lives along the Venice Boardwalk, as Arnold Schwarzenegger cements his career.
 Over the span of a life, many things change.
 These are our moments in the sun.